system76/docs/content/managing-apps.md

 ### Installing an Application

-Cosmic includes a graphical user interface (GUI) called the Cosmic Store for easy installation and management of open source applications.
+COSMIC includes a graphical user interface (GUI) called the COSMIC Store for easy installation and management of applications.

-1. Open Cosmic Store by clicking the icon in the dock, or press `SUPER` and type “Cosmic Store”.
+1. Open the COSMIC Store by clicking the icon in the dock, or by pressing `Super` open the launcher and then typing “COSMIC Store”.

 ![cosmic store icon](/images/managing-apps/IURA_24_1.png)